Skip to main content

 National programmes / projects

-In addition to the programmes co-funded by the EU and the national budget (see above), the National Agency for Academic Exchange is running the Strategic Partnership Programme (2022-2024), which aims to develop mechanisms fostering long-term cooperation in the areas of teaching, research or joint initiatives within the framework of transnational strategic partnerships.
-Grants are available for the following types of activities: organisation of exchanges, lectures, study visits and / or industrial placements for students, including doctoral students, and academic staff; development or improvement of innovative teaching and learning materials, methods and tools; development of programmes leading to a joint or double diploma; joint research and development work; development and implementation of a strategy for the dissemination of research outcomes; development or enhancement of a quality management system for education at partner institutions; establishment of cooperation with international entrepreneurs for the adaptation of programmes to labour market needs.
+The Programme supports Polish HEIs and other research institutions in designing mechanisms which foster long-term cooperation in the areas of teaching, research and development within the framework of transnational strategic partnerships.
+Grants are available for activities such as: organisation of exchanges, lectures, study visits and / or industrial placements for students, including doctoral students, and academic staff; development of programmes leading to a joint or double diploma; development or improvement of innovative teaching and learning materials, methods and tools; joint research and development work; development and implementation of a strategy for the dissemination of research outcomes; development or enhancement of a quality assurance system for education at partner institutions; establishment of cooperation with international entrepreneurs for the adaptation of programmes to labour market needs.

 Other initiatives